 Articles, features and information which have slightly more scientific content with an emphasis on palaeontology, such as updates on academic papers, published papers etc.

-Commenting on the significance of this fossil discovery, lead author of the paper Facundo Riguetti (Universidad Maimónides), stated:
+Commenting on the significance of this study, lead researcher Dr Richard Dearden (University of Birmingham) stated:

-Everything Dinosaur acknowledges the assistance of a media release from the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET) in the compilation of this article.
+Everything Dinosaur acknowledges the assistance of a media release from the University of Birmingham in the compilation of this article.